creeksonJoseph/creeksonjoseph/README.md

 ## My works
 ### 1. portfolio

-I have created a portfolio with the technologies I've learned so far (HTML,Tailwind and Javascript).
+I have created a portfolio website with the technologies I've learned so far (html, JavaScript, tailwind css and react).

 View it deployed here : [portfolio](https://portfolio-pi-seven-48.vercel.app/).